brokolja/lovedoc/README.md

 ```

 ## Getting started
-> You can see the example filestructure [repo](https://github.com/koljakutschera/lovedoc/tree/master/test)
+> You can see the example filestructure in the [repo](https://github.com/koljakutschera/lovedoc/tree/master/test)

 In the root of your project direcory for example: